rallyplot/rallyplot/README.md

 # `rallyplot`

-`rallyplot` uses the GPU for accelerated financial plots.
+`rallyplot` uses the GPU for very fast financial plots.

 Go to [rallyplot.com](www.rallyplot.com) for installation